TwoGeeks/TwoGeeks/README.md

 - Ensure buttons are not obscured
 - Ensure app is easy to use and understand

-## Software engineering design practices

 ## Problems Encountered
 - Since Android phones comes in difference sizes, we are expecting some phones to have bad UI issues.
+- Since firebase and firestore are deeply intertwined in our app, it was hard to set up testing as most of the time it would break.
+One way we resolved this issue was to mock both dependencies
+-

 ## Other Similar Applications